tuanvinhtl/nx-binance-api/README.md

 # BlockchainMicroRepo created by vinh.nguyentuan

-required
--node-v16
+Required system to start

+node-v16
+npm install
+npm run runall

--npm run runall to start backend and frontend at the same time
+to start backend and frontend at the same time npm run runall

+to start frontend only
+npm run fe

 This project was generated using [Nx](https://nx.dev).